 - Food intolerance/allergy

 - Polyps (noncancerous)

-- Cancer in the lower bowels
+- Cancer in the stomach or lower bowels

 - Ingestion of Warfarin (Rodent poison)

 - Damage to the anus or lower bowel

 Call your vet as soon as possible if you notice any of the following symptoms:

 - Bright red blood (more than a single time or more than a speck)

 - Problems defecating, such as significant straining when trying to defecate